I’ve been designing learning spaces and tools for 25+ years.

 - In 2019, I started serving as an an advisor to B2U Storage Solutions, operator of the largest second-life electric car battery power plant in the USA.

-- In 2021, I helped start what could become one of the largest micro-grid projects in the US, Together New Orleans’ Community Lighthouse, 86 houses of faith and non-profits equipped with solar and energy storage.
-3 down, 83 to go.
+- In 2021, I helped start one of the largest micro-grid projects in the US, Together New Orleans’ Community Lighthouse.
+86 houses of faith and non-profits are being equipped with solar and energy storage.

 I’ve studied with some great people, too.